 A magical woodland world

-The woodland’s abundant flora and fauna is complemented by the forest’s many historical features and monuments that all have a story to tell – and some unusual tales at that.
+The woodland’s abundant flora and fauna are complemented by the forest’s many historical features and monuments that all have a story to tell – and some unusual tales at that.

 For instance, Sir Arthur Francis Knox-Gore, who built Belleek Manor, is buried alongside his beloved horse in a mausoleum in the wood – and then there is the colourful story of the Creteboom, the concrete boat, lying near the riverbank, that goes all the way back to World War 1.